 - Facebook (download the interview prep guide at Step 2)

-- Official blog post in the Facebook Careers website
+- Official blog post on the Facebook Careers website

 - How to Interview At Amazon by David Anderson (Bar Raiser)